Priyansuvaish/calculator_final/README.md

-I'll start by reviewing the uploaded PDF file to understand its content and then create a suitable README file for a GitHub repository based on that information.
-Let's open the PDF file and take a look at its contents.

-Based on the content of the PDF file, here's a draft for a README file suitable for a GitHub repository.
-This README outlines the project's purpose, its DevOps aspects, and provides links to the necessary resources.

----

 # Scientific Calculator with DevOps Integration

 This project demonstrates a comprehensive DevOps pipeline for a Scientific Calculator application, showcasing best practices in software development, testing, containerization, and deployment automation.